microsoft/LightGBM/docs/Parameters.rst

 -  ``cat_smooth``, default=\ ``10``, type=double

-   -  use for the categorical features
+   -  used for the categorical features

    -  this can reduce the effect of noises in categorical features, especially for categories with few data

 -  ``cat_l2``, default=\ ``10``, type=double